 If you know someone who is dyslexic (or you suffer this yourself) you know how maddening it is to have difficulty processing words or numbers - what is basic to others is a real struggle - well meeting Professor Kristen Pammer could be life-changing.
 Kristen has extensively researched Dyslexia and is passionate about teaching and learning.
 Kristen is also an expert on road safety and self-drive cars, she is interested in what the future will look like with autonomous vehicles and how people will accept and interact with them.

-Networking Meeting: Head of School of Creative Industries Education and Arts, Prof. Paul Eggleston (you and a friend)
+Meet and Greet: Head of School of Creative Industries Education and Arts, Prof. Paul Egglestone (you and a friend)

 With an extensive background in television and digital media production, Professor Paul Eggleston has had an impressive career in the Creative Industries.
 If you are serious about a creative career, then a meet and greet with Paul is sure to guide and inspire you.
 Impressive grant and commercial funding coups, disruptive design techniques and a commitment to community justice journalism are just some of the topics you might discuss.

-Networking Meeting: Dean of Central Coast Campus, Dr Brok Glenn (you and a friend)
+Meet and Greet: Dr Brok Glenn - Dean of Central Coast Campus (you and a friend)

 Meet Dr Brok Glenn and find out what it takes to succeed in the higher education sector.
 Brok is the Dean of the University of Newcastle Central Coast Campus who networks across local, state and federal government agencies over a career spanning more than 35 years.
 Brok leads the University's strategic relationships with community, industry and business in the region, and has prime responsibility for the development of the Central Coast Clinical School and Research Institute and is focused on improving the quality of the student and staff experience.

 You'll be able to listen to your lectures all day long with a sleek pair of Apple Airpods!
 Valued at $249.